luciawang1/CSC335Spring2019-csc335-p1-luciawang1/README.md

 For us, the implementation of the model is very simple: either an array or String of colors (ints, chars, etc.) that represents the randomly-chosen colors we are trying to guess.

-The view is a simple text-based program as we’ve written many times before.
+The view is a simple text-based program as we've written many times before.
 It will prompt the user for their guesses and display if the guess is correct, or show the two statistics that we must calculate.

 The controller links these two things together.
 We will then make three classes:

 1. A main class (named Mastermind) that serves as our view, creates the Model and Controller, and deals with user input and output.
-2. A model class (named MastermindModel) that stores the representation of the computer’s guess and uses a constructor and accessors to create and query the solution the player is trying to guess, defined as follows:
+2. A model class (named MastermindModel) that stores the representation of the computer's guess and uses a constructor and accessors to create and query the solution the player is trying to guess, defined as follows:

 ```Java
 class MastermindModel {